NREL/OpenStudio-user-documentation/docs/getting_started/getting_started.md

 <iframe width="640" height="360" src="https://www.youtube.com/embed/wzzY_W2WELo?start=44&end=129" allowfullscreen></iframe>

 *Above: This video shows you how to create your building envelope.
-It uses the OpenStudio SketchUp Plugin.*
+It uses the OpenStudio Application SketchUp Plugin.*

 ### SketchUp Plugin - Space Types and Thermal Zones
 <iframe width="640" height="360" src="https://www.youtube.com/embed/8LTexVna_vw" allowfullscreen></iframe>

 *Above: This video shows you how to assign space types, thermal zones, and thermostats to the spaces in your model.
-It uses the OpenStudio SketchUp Plugin.*
+It uses the OpenStudio Application SketchUp Plugin.*

 ### Site, Facility, and Basic Run
 <iframe width="640" height="360" src="https://www.youtube.com/embed/tgeepiBltJI" allowfullscreen></iframe>

-*Above: This video goes into the OpenStudio application, adds weather data, shows the outline view in the facility tab, and runs a simulation with ideal air loads.*
+*Above: This video goes into the OpenStudio Application, adds weather data, shows the outline view in the facility tab, and runs a simulation with ideal air loads.*

 <iframe width="640" height="360" src="https://www.youtube.com/embed/9uBcb3NBQ84" allowfullscreen></iframe>